kavyasreechowdarykari/Tornado-Risk-Analysis-using-KDE/README.md

 Steps followed:

-1.Launched an EC2 instance (Amazon Linux)
+- Launched an EC2 instance (Amazon Linux)
-2.Configured security groups (opened port 8501 for Streamlit) 3.Installed Docker on EC2
+- Configured security groups (opened port 8501 for Streamlit)
+- Installed Docker on EC2
-4.Created a Dockerfile to containerize the application 5.Built and ran the Docker container
+- Created a Dockerfile to containerize the application
+- Built and ran the Docker container
-6.Accessed the app via public IP
+- Accessed the app via public IP
 Access URL:
 http://<EC2-PUBLIC-IP>:8501